 When The Trunk Is Cut, The Tree Will Fall

-The three words, “Hath God Said” were used by the serpent when he tempted Eve.
+The three words, “Hath God Said,” were used by the serpent when it tempted Eve.
 She and Adam were in paradise.
-They knew not war, famine, sickness or evil.
-There, God had given them but one law to obey.
-Just one.
-And they disobeyed it.
-When the serpent uttered these three little words, Eve listened, Adam obliged, and they became the ax set to the trunk of their existence, and the whole thing fell down.
+They knew nothing of war, famine, sickness, or any of the maladies that have since plagued this earth.
+In that place, God had given them but one law to obey, and they disobeyed it.
+It all started when the serpent uttered these three little words.
+Eve listened, Adam obliged, and they became the ax set to the trunk of their existence, and the whole thing fell down.

-In the passage above, Jesus paints a picture of throngs of humanity shuffling along a wide road.
-No one knows or cares about where the road they’re on is leading, they just go along with what everyone else is doing.
-They want and need to fit in.
-But He also speaks of a tiny little gate and a tiny little path beyond it that goes largely unnoticed.
-When it is noticed it is ridiculed or ignored.
-But some notice, and then they enter the gate and begin walking along a wholly different path than the rest of humanity.
-And over time their values and their thinking become different than that of those on the wide path.
-They are changed.
+In the passage above, Jesus presents an image of masses of humanity shuffling along a wide road.
+Not one of them seems to know or care about where the road is leading.
+They’re content to go with the flow.
+They want and need to fit in, to be accepted and affirmed.
+But Jesus also speaks of a narrow little gate and a narrow little path beyond which goes largely unnoticed.
+But some do notice and they enter and begin walking along an entirely different path than the rest of humanity.
+As they do, their values and thinking are continually renewed.
+They slowly but surely become different than those on the wide path.

 So what does this have to do with the question, “Hath God said?”
 Well, by the time you are adults, wickedness will have increased in many ways.
 One of the ways is that not only will two men be able to “marry” each other in your society, you will also not be allowed to say that God’s Word stands against such things.
 This is understandable because those demanding of you this silence are on the wide path, and the Bible is clear that God gives such people over to the lusts of their hearts.
 When light is then shinned onto their wickedness the natural response is to try to extinguish that light.